The ketogenic diet is one of the most popular diet today, all thanks to its effectiveness in carving off the excess fat.

-While it’s trendy to talk about reducing your sodium intake, for a low-carb diet, reducing salt can be a nightmare.
+While it’s trendy to talk about reducing your sodium intake, for a low-carb diet, reducing salt might never get you back into ketosis.

-You also need to make sure that you are getting enough potassium.
+When you are on the keto diet, your body needs more sodium.
+You also need to make sure that you are getting enough potassium (21).

 The lower in carbohydrate your diet is, the less potassium you’ll be getting in your diet.

 Replacing potassium isn’t that hard.
-You can either use a potassium supplement or incorporate a brand of lite-salt into your ketogenic diet.
+You can either use a potassium supplement or incorporate a brand of lite-salt on the ketogenic diet.